Anoncheg1/diboard/feeds.md

 Possible errors/warning in net of peers:
 ------------------------
 * new peer in group
-* max posts per thread have different limit
+* if nntpchan is peer there may be replays without threads in XOVER, wrong formatted articles, etc.
+* "WARNING Can not create thumbnail" is normal.
+Ignore it.
 * hostname/groupname was changed inside peer
 * spoofing and spamming
+* max replays per thread have different limit

 Peering with TLS
 ----------